mondoohq/packer-plugin-cnspec/README.md

 # Packer Plugin Mondoo

-`Mondoo` tests [Packer](https://www.packer.io) builds for vulnerabilities and misconfigurations by executing security policies-as-code enabled in [Mondoo Platform](https://console.mondoo.com).
+`Mondoo` scans [Packer](https://www.packer.io) builds for vulnerabilities and misconfigurations by executing security policies-as-code enabled in [Mondoo Platform](https://console.mondoo.com).
 Mondoo Platform comes stocked with an ever-increasing collection of certified security policies which can be easily customize to meet your needs.

+Mondoo supports scanning of Linux, Windows, and macOS, as well as Docker containers.

+## Get Started with Mondoo

 If you are new to Mondoo you can get started by [signing up for a free account](https://mondoo.com/docs/tutorials/mondoo/account-setup/) today!

-Mondoo supports Linux, Windows, and macOS, as well as Docker container builds.
+## Packer Plugin Mondoo tutorial

+Check out the [Building secure AMIs with Mondoo and Packer](https://mondoo.com/docs/tutorials/aws/build-secure-amis-packer/) tutorial on the Mondoo documentation site.

-## Installation
+# Installation

-### Using pre-built releases
-#### Using the packer init command
+## Using the packer init command
 Starting from version 1.7, Packer supports a new `packer init` command allowing automatic installation of Packer plugins.
 Read the [Packer documentation](https://www.packer.io/docs/commands/init) for more information.

 To install this plugin, copy and paste this code into your Packer configuration .
 Then, run `packer init`.